Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Login for details - Myocardial infarction (MI).
 Login for details

 - Myocarditis.
-It is unclear if oral astragalus is beneficial for viral myocarditis.
+It is unclear if oral or injectable astragalus is beneficial for viral myocarditis.

 Login for details - Nephrotic syndrome.
 It is unclear if oral astragalus is beneficial for preventing infections in patients with nephrotic syndrome.